Teichlab/Genes2Genes/README.md

 ### **Installing G2G**

-For now, G2G needs to be installed from GitHub:
+For now, G2G needs to be installed from GitHub in a Python >=3.8 environment by running the following:
 ```bash
 pip install git+https://github.com/Teichlab/Genes2Genes.git
 ```